An Overview Of Colour Therapy

 Diseases That Orange Colour Can Treat

-- Menstrual flow issues, premenstrual syndrome, testicular disease, irritable bowel syndrome, ovarian cysts, and endometriosis are the issues associated with the colour orange.
+- Menstrual flow issues, premenstrual syndrome, testicular disease, irritable bowel syndrome, ovarian cysts, and endometriosis are associated with the colour orange.

 - The colour orange is the least favoured of all the colours.
 This explains why the sacral centre or orange-coloured problems are more prevalent.
 However, orange is a fantastic colour.
 An individual's confidence increases when wearing this colour. builds passion by allowing excitement and energy to flow.
 The colour is fantastic for artistic works.

 - The colour orange is inappropriate for a bedroom.
-Also, people who are prone to stress should not be overexposed to the colour orange.
+Also, people prone to stress should not be overexposed to the colour orange.

 How To Use Colour Healing

-You must surround yourself with as much red as possible if you want to harness the power of the colour in your life.
+You must surround yourself with as much red as possible to harness the power of the colour in your life.
 The following advice:

 - Regularly wear something red, whether an accessory or piece of clothing.